-The router provides Auto-Detect function and supports five types of WAN connection: Dynamic IP, Static IP, PPPoE/Russian PPPoE, L2TP/Russian L2TP, and PPTP/Russian PPTP.
+The Router provides Auto-Detect function and supports three popular ways PPPoE, Dynamic IP and Static IP to connect to the Internet.
 It's recommended that you make use of the Auto-Detect function.
 If you are sure of what kind of connection type your ISP provides, you can select the very type and click Next to go on configuring.

-- 4. If you select Auto-Detect, the router will automatically detect the connection type your ISP provides.
-Make sure the cable is securely plugged into the Internet port before detection.
-The appropriate configuration page will be displayed when an active Internet service is successfully detected by the router. - 1) If the connection type detected is Dynamic IP, there will appear the MAC Clone page (as shown in Figure 3-7).
-In most cases, there is no need to clone the MAC address.
-You can select "No, I do NOT need to clone MAC address" and then click Next.
-If it is necessary in your case, please select "Yes, I need to clone MAC address" and then click Next.
+- 4. If you select Auto-Detect, the Router will automatically detect the connection type your ISP provides.
+Make sure the cable is securely plugged into the WAN port before detection.
+The appropriate configuration page will be displayed when an active Internet service is successfully detected by the Router. - 1) If the connection type detected is PPPoE, the next screen will appear as shown in Figure 3-7.